williamcaseylucas/Deep-CNN-Classifier-Nicholas/README.md

   - scaled = batch[0] / 255
   - have to do this for every batch
 - good way to scale images -> through data pipeline

+## Training

+- val going up while loss going down indicates overfitting
+  - means add regularization or add datum
+- if it is too consistent across the board, might need more sophisticated nn

+## Save model

+- save as .keras or .h5